 Hematoma: A collection of blood outside of a blood vessel.

 Hylane Cartilage: Articular cartilage.
 Other types of cartilage are fibro cartilage and elastic cartilage.

-Informed Consent: The process of educating a patient, such that he/she has a broad overview of a surgery, procedure or treatment, resulting in an awareness of risks vs. benefits, expectations and alternatives, so that the individual can participate in the decision whether to accept or reject such choices.
+Informed Consent: The process of educating a patient, such that he/she has a broad overview of a surgery, procedure, or treatment, resulting in an awareness of risks vs. benefits, expectations and alternatives, so that the individual can participate in the decision of accepting or rejecting such choices.